TabularEditor/TabularEditorDocs/common/Datasets/direct-lake-dataset.md

 > [!NOTE]
 > DirectLake models currently use a collation that is different from regular Power BI import semantic models.
 This may lead to different results when querying the model, or when referencing object names in DAX code.
-> For more information please see this blog post by Kurt Buhler: [Case-sensitive models in Power BI: consequences & considerations](https://data-goblins.com/power-bi/case-specific)
+ For more information please see this blog post by Kurt Buhler: [Case-sensitive models in Power BI: consequences & considerations](https://data-goblins.com/power-bi/case-specific)

 <div class="NOTE">
   <h5>FABRIC IN PREVIEW</h5>
-  Fabric is currently in preview and there are therefore several limitations to the changes that can be made to a Direct Lake dataset: [Direct Lake Known Issues and Limitations](https://learn.microsoft.com/en-us/power-bi/enterprise/directlake-overview#known-issues-and-limitations)
+  Fabric is currently in preview and there are therefore several limitations to the changes that can be made to a Direct Lake dataset: <a href="https://learn.microsoft.com/en-us/power-bi/enterprise/directlake-overview#known-issues-and-limitations">Direct Lake Known Issues and Limitations</a>
 </div>